hartwork/grub2-theme-preview/README.md

   --resolution WxH      Set a custom resolution, e.g. 800x600 --timeout SECONDS     Set timeout in whole seconds or -1 to disable
                         (default: 30 seconds)
+  --add TARGET=/SOURCE  make grub2-mkrescue add file(s) from /SOURCE to
+                        /TARGET in the rescue image (can be passed multiple times)
   --version             show program's version number and exit

 command location arguments: